Canto-Network/Canto/README.md

 `sudo systemctl start cantod && journalctl -u cantod -f`

+You should then get several lines of log files and then see: `No addresses to dial.
+Falling back to seeds module=pex server=node`

+This is an indicator things thus far are working and now you need to create your validator txn.

 ### Create Validator Transaction

 Modify the following items below, removing the `<>`